Motorised chair controller

 The solution

-A bolt-on cover was made for the controller with large rocking levers that could be operated with the fist, rather than with fingers.
+A bolt-on cover was made for the controller with large rocking levers that could be operated with the fist or elbow, rather than with fingers.

 The benefit